wangyh/build_monitor/README.md

 build_monitor
 =============

 build_monitor is used to get the status and notification from continuous integration server.
-Currently build_monitor only supports and is tested against [Cruise/GO](http://www.thoughtworks-studios.com/go-agile-release-management).
+Currently build_monitor is only tested against [Cruise/GO](http://www.thoughtworks-studios.com/go-agile-release-management) and Hudson.
+But in theory it supports all CI servers which provides Cruise Control XML feed.

 Prerequisite
 ----------
-* a jsonp proxy - there is one located at /proxy/nodejs/proxy.js.
-You can run it with nodejs by input following command in terminal.
+* a jsonp proxy - there are two built-in proxies located at /proxy/nodejs.

+	Node.js is required for proxy.js.
+CoffeeScript is required for proxy.coffee

-	node proxy.js
+	node proxy.js [port]
+	coffee proxy.coffee [port]

 * a browser support HTML5 for sound notification.

+Build

+* build coffee script to javascript cake build

+* clean
+	cake clean

 Example
 -------